Middle East Conflict

 Escalation of the Middle East conflict

-One year after the escalation of the Middle East conflict, the humanitarian situation in the Middle East remains catastrophic.
-The cold season is now approaching and millions of people are in urgent need of support.
+One and a half years after the escalation of the Middle East conflict, the humanitarian situation in the Middle East remains catastrophic.
+Millions of people are in urgent need of support.

-Help is providing emergency aid and winter relief for families from Gaza, Syria and Lebanon.
-We are providing affected families with food, blankets and mattresses, winter clothing and psychosocial support, for example.
+Help is providing emergency aid for people from Gaza, Syria and Lebanon.
+We provide affected families with food, blankets and mattresses, clothing and psychosocial support, for example.
 We are urgently asking for donations:

 In Gaza alone, over 60 per cent of homes have been destroyed and the electricity and water supply has completely collapsed.
 In Lebanon, around one million people have had to leave their homes as a result of the attacks.
 Many families no longer have a roof over their heads and have lost all their belongings.
+The cold winter increases the need.
 The people in the Middle East are in urgent need of humanitarian aid.

-The impact of your donation for Middle East aid
+The impact of your donation for our Middle East aid

 - We provide Palestinian refugees in Cairo with relief supplies such as hygiene articles and nappies,

-- in Egypt, we provide psychosocial support for Palestinian refugee families and care for pregnant and breastfeeding women,
+- we provide psychosocial support for Palestinian children and care for pregnant and breastfeeding women,

 Since the escalation of the Middle East conflict at the beginning of October 2023, the humanitarian needs in the region have been increasing every day.
-In the Gaza Strip alone, around 2 million people are currently exposed to the fighting.
-According to the health authorities in the Gaza Strip, over 45,000 people have died there since last autumn, including countless children in Gaza.
+In the Gaza Strip alone, around 2 million people are exposed to the fighting.
+According to the Gaza health authorities, over 52,000 people have died there since the escalation of the conflict, including countless children.
 Many families have lost their homes and are seeking shelter in the rubble of their houses.
 The majority of people in the Gaza Strip have been displaced several times in the past year.

 The supply situation in Gaza is dramatic.
 There is a lack of drinking water, food, medical care, electricity, shelter and, above all, security.
 Many people do not know whether they will live to see the next day.